 Outfall 29 is located at the intersection of N. Avondale Loop Road, Thames, and Brighton Roads in an area with residential development and in close proximity to the Avondale Golf Course.
-In 2022 an d2023, outfall 29 also had runoff with phosphorus being the only water quality standard not met.
-Total phosphorus was detected at 0.040 mg/L which equals 40 μ g/L. This exceeds the water quality trigger of 7 μ g/L listed in the 2020 Total Maximum Daily Loads of Lakes and Streams Located on or Draining to the Rathdrum Prairie and is similar to the 2023 reading of 39 mg/L. The pH of 7.84 is within the acceptable range of 6.5 to 9.
-The total suspended solids (TSS) had a result of at 10 mg/L, but it is unknown how this TSS value compares to a turbidity of 25 NTUs.
-The inspector noted that the runoff appeared clear with no noticeable turbidity.
+At outfall 29, E Coli, chlorine, phosphors, and total suspended solids samples were taken on August 4th, total phenols and pH sample taken on August 8TH.
+Chlorine and phenolics were not detected.
+E. Coli was detected at 48 CFU/100 mL, which is less than the IDAPA Standard of 126/100 mL, and lower than the 2022 reading of 129 CFU/100 mL.
+The inspector noted that there was no odor.
+Total phosphorus was detected at 0.039 mg/L which equals 39 μg/L. This exceeds the water quality trigger of 7 μg/L listed in the 2020 Total Maximum Daily Loads of Lakes and Streams Located on or Draining to the Rathdrum Prairie and is similar to the 2022 reading of 35 mg/L.

+The pH of 7.83 is within the acceptable range of 6.5 to 9.

-It appeared that the runoff was likely groundwater or irrigation from adjacent residences and the golf course.
+It appeared that the runoff was likely groundwater or irrigation from adjacent residences.
 Illicit discharge was not suspected, and follow-up action is not recommended.

-The Lakes Highway District will do the following during the 2025 calendar year:
+The Lakes Highway District will do the following during the 2024 calendar year: